 Primary causes of infertility

 While the causes of infertility are varied from couple to couple, there are a few main causes affecting both men and women.

 Ovulation issues: If you don't ovulate, you can't get pregnant.
-Anovulation is the term for not ovulating and the main causes women do not ovulate are polycystic ovarian syndrome (PCOS), poor egg quality, and advance maternal age.
+Anovulation is the medical term for not ovulating.
+The main causes women do not ovulate are polycystic ovarian syndrome (PCOS), poor egg quality, and advanced maternal age.

 Poor quality or quantity of sperm: Male infertility contributes to about half of all infertility.
 In fact, twenty-five percent of infertility is caused by a lack of sperm, decreased motility (movement) and abnormal morphology (shape).

-Fallopian tube dysfunction: Fallopian tubes need to be open allowing the egg to easily move throughout.
+Fallopian tube dysfunction: Fallopian tubes need to be open allowing the egg to easily move through them.
 The most common causes of fallopian tube dysfunction are endometriosis, adhesions, and infections.

-Tracking your menstrual cycle and period helps to identify when you ovulate, which will help your determine your fertile window.
-This is vital for knowing exactly how to time sex for your most fertile days.
+Tracking your menstrual cycle and period helps to identify when you ovulate, which will help you determine your fertile window.
+It is vital to know exactly how to time sex for your most fertile days.
 Each month, you have 5-6 fertile days: the 4-5 fertile days before ovulation and the day of ovulation.